crissNb/Dynamic-Island-Sketchybar/README.md

 Notifications are disabled by default.

-It is recommended to restart sketchybar service by `brew services restart sketchybar`, once you have made your changes to `userconfig.sh` (especially disabling or enabling features will only take effect when sketchybar is restarted).
+It is recommended to restart sketchybar service, once you have made your changes to `userconfig.sh` (especially disabling or enabling features will only take effect when sketchybar is restarted).

 Features
 ========